Why Solving HackerRank Alternating Characters Problem Is Important?

 This understanding helps simplify the problem to a single linear scan of the string.

-Approach / Logic Explanation
+Approach and Logic Explanation

 To solve the Alternating Characters problem efficiently, I used a simple linear scan of the string.
 Here’s the thought process: